The USMLE® Prep

 What This Gives You in Practice

-- Explanations that teach you how to recognize patterns, not memorize facts.
+- Explanations that teach pattern recognition, not memorization.

-- Why-wrong logic that stops the same 50/50 mistakes from repeating.
+- Why-wrong logic that reduces repeated 50/50 mistakes.

-- Depth-on-Demand™ breakdowns when a question doesn’t immediately click.
+- Depth-on-Demand™ breakdowns when a question does not immediately click.

 See How MDSteps Can Help You